kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. The tendon of infraspinatus is fused with the capsule of the shoulder joint
 	D. Subscapularis runs through a tunnel formed by the acromion and the coraco-acromial ligament
 	E. It supports the shoulder joint but is deficient inferiorly

-#### Answer: D. Subscapularis runs through a tunnel formed by the acromion and the coraco-acromial ligament - ?
+#### Answer: D. Subscapularis runs through a tunnel formed by the acromion and the coraco-acromial ligament - *FALSE* = E. It supports the shoulder joint but is deficient inferiorly - TRUE

+- The rotator cuff is a ring of muscles that surrounds and strengthens the shoulder joint, but is deficient inferiorly.
+They attach at the level of the anatomical neck of the humerus.
+Specifically, the attachments are: subscapularis to the lesser tuberosity; supraspinatus, teres minor and infraspinatus to the greater tuberosity (in that order from above down).
+As well as moving the shoulder joint they also act as a muscular support.
+Supraspinatus runs thorough a tunnel formed by the acromion and the coraco-acromial ligament and its tendon is fused to the capsule of the shoulder joint.

 Questions 31-40
 ---------------

+50% = F: 31, 32, 33, 34, 35

 ### Q31
 A 74-year-old _immunosuppressed patient_ presents with _recurrent pneumonia_.
 He is quite unwell and showing signs of a _swinging pyrexia_.
 A chest CT scan reveals that he has an empyema in his right chest cavity. _Complications of an empyema_ within the pleural cavity include all of the following, EXCEPT: